HOW WE STARTED:

 NOW:

-The UNFoundation is run by a group of four regular folks with full time jobs just like you.
-They volunteer their time to promote philanthropy and bring awesome ideas to life.
+The UNFoundation is run by a part-time Executive Director and five Board Advisors.
+They each put their time and effort into promoting philanthropy and bringing awesome ideas to life.
 Promoting philanthropy involves recruiting trustees and meeting their needs for networking, warm hugs, and community knowledge.
-Trustees are the heartbeat of The UNFoundation giving $100 each month to fund our grants.
-If you are interested in becoming a trustee click here. #facesofphilanthropy
+Trustees are the heartbeat of The UNFoundation, each giving $100 monthly to fund our grants.
+If you are interested in becoming a trustee, click here. #facesofphilanthropy

-Here’s a little more info on the four regular folks running this shindig (more tenured first):
+Here’s a little more info on the six folks running this shindig (more tenured first):

 Melanie Silva (she/they)